mdn/content/files/en-us/web/http/headers/cross-origin-opener-policy/index.md

 - `same-origin-allow-popups`

-  - : The document permits loading into BCGs that contain only same-origin documents opened in navigations, and documents with a COOP of `unsafe-none` opened via popups (or no COOP directive).
+  - : The document permits loading into BCGs that contain only same-origin documents opened in navigations, and documents with a COOP of `unsafe-none` (or no COOP directive) opened via popups.

     The behavior is the largely the same as for the [`same-origin`](#same-origin).
     The difference is that a document with this value can, using a popup, also open documents into the same BCG if they have a value of `unsafe-none` (or have not specified any value).